Kraft Heinz is splitting up, separating hot dogs from ketchup

 Hot dogs go to the left; ketchup to the right.
 That's Kraft Heinz, one of the world's largest food conglomerates, splitting into two companies.

-Kraft Heinz spent years slicing its costs while rivals invested in new ideas to keep up with changing consumer tastes.
+Kraft Heinz spent years slicing its costs, while rivals invested in new ideas to keep up with changing consumer tastes.
 Budget-conscious shoppers have been buying more store-brand packaged foods, while people willing to spend extra often reach for fresher alternatives to processed products.
+Executives on a call Tuesday announcing the split also cited "historically low consumer sentiment."

 Now, Kraft Heinz executives hope the sum of two separate companies will be greater than the firm's current value.